Army men: Army men in culture

 In 2011, Time magazine placed the army men on their list of 100 most popular toys of all time.
 This cultural phenomenon was represented in Army Men, a popular series of video games introduced by 3DO in the 1990s.
-Green army men were also minor characters in the 1995 Disney Pixar animated film Toy Story and its three sequels.
+Green army men were also minor characters in the 1995 Disney•Pixar animated film Toy Story and its first two sequels.
 Gummy army men candy is also available.

 Because these toys do not cost much, they are virtually disposable.
 They encourage a variety of creative types of play, because they can be set up in many different ways.
 They are especially well suited for the sandbox, or simple wargames with rubber balls or marbles, which can be rolled or thrown at army men.

 Army men have been banned from schools and daycare programs with zero tolerance weapon policies.
 On one occasion, children were asked to clip the weapons off of plastic army men on display during an elementary school graduation ceremony.
 When Burger King released tie-in toys for the movie Toy Story, the green army men were not featured with weapons, but only the variations of leader, radio operator, minesweeper, and man with binoculars.